-Hope Community creates connections that strengthen the power of community members and communities.
+Hope Community’s mission is to create connections that strengthen the power of community members and communities.
 We cultivate community leaders, build community capacity, care for the housing and community spaces we develop, and pursue equity and diversity in all we do.
+We value respect, connection, listening, learning, co-creation, equity, and stewardship.
+Our operating principles include:

 Impact and Programs